-Under normal circumstances, prescribed oral medication and oral over-the-counter medication should be dispensed before and/or after school hours under supervision of the parent or guardian.
-Oral medications are administered by mouth either by swallowing or inhaling including through a mask that covers the mouth or mouth and nose.

-If a student must receive prescribed or non-prescribed oral medication from an authorized staff member, the parent must submit a written authorization accompanied by a written request from a licensed health professional prescribing within the scope of his or her prescriptive authority.
-If the medication will be administered for more than 15 consecutive days, the health professional must also provide written, current, and unexpired instructions for the administration of the medication.
+Under normal circumstances prescribed and over-the-counter medication should be dispensed before and/or after school hours under supervision of the parent or guardian.
+If a student must receive prescribed or over-the-counter oral or topical medication, eye drops, ear drops or nasal spray ("medications") from an authorized staff member, the parent must submit a written authorization accompanied by a written request from a licensed health professional prescribing within the scope of his or her prescriptive authority.
+If the medication will be administered for more than 15 consecutive days, the health professional must also provide written, current and unexpired instructions for the administration of the medication.